 Topic Area Recommendation Outcome Senior Housing A clearly established Town policy on senior citizen housing, along with appropriate standards for each type of living arrangement should be articulated in the Zoning Code.
 Planned Adult Community (PAC) floating zone added to Zoning Code (§ 4.6) in 2004.
-Upzoning Undertake rezoning to reduce density in the Clausland Mountain area, including Tweed Boulevard and Route 9W, changing zoning from R-22 to R-40.
-Upzone quasi-public sites, including existing public school district sites and properties owned by various colleges, to R-80.
-Unclear if this was done Landscaping Development Sites Zoning Code needs to establish minimum standards for landscape treatment.
+Rezoning Undertake rezoning to reduce density in the Clausland Mountain area, including Tweed Boulevard and Route 9W, changing zoning from R-22 to R-40.
+Rezone quasi-public sites, including existing public school district sites and properties owned by various colleges, to R-80.
+Unclear if this was done.
+Landscaping Development Sites Zoning Code needs to establish minimum standards for landscape treatment.
 Consider amending parking regulations to require planting islands, street trees, and/or sidewalks.
-Unclear where within code this might have been incorporated, if at all Houses and Lot Size Consider lowering FARs for single-family home construction; add maximum impervious surface zoning requirement for residential properties; update the Orangetown Street Specifications for Subdivisions (Chapter 40 of Town Code) These recommendations were not implemented.
+Unclear if this was done.
+Houses and Lot Size Consider lowering FARs for single-family home construction; add maximum impervious surface zoning requirement for residential properties; update the Orangetown Street Specifications for Subdivisions (Chapter 40 of Town Code) These recommendations were not implemented.
 Zoning in Pearl River Revise commercial zoning in Pearl River, in order to strengthen Central Avenue as a mixed-use development.
-TOD regulations were proposed for Pearl River in 2019, but have not yet been adopted.
-Administration Planning and zoning in Orangetown is complicated by multiagency reviews required by Zoning Code - recommend updating the Zoning code to assign approvals to appropriate boards.
-Need to confer with Town Officials about changes to approval responsibility since 2003, if any.
+TOD regulations were proposed for Pearl River in 2019, but were not adopted.
+Administration Planning and zoning in Orangetown is complicated by multi- agency reviews required by Zoning Code - recommend updating the Zoning code to assign approvals to appropriate boards.
+Unclear is this was done.